Can I Sue a Trampoline Park If I Signed a Waiver?

-While these facilities can offer a fun activity for children and teens, lack of regulation and improper operation often put guests at risk of severe injury or death.
+While these facilities can offer a fun activity for children and teens, lack of regulation and improper operation often put guests at risk of severe injury

 The law makes clear, owners and operators of premises, including trampoline facilities, must take proper care to avoid injury to guests.

 If your child has been hurt at a trampoline park in Kentucky, contact our firm to get the compensation your child deserve.

 Various safety standards apply to the design, operation, and maintenance of trampoline parks.
 Safety rules that could be applicable to a particular case, depending on the jurisdiction, include the following:

 - Equipment and Facility Standards.
 Trampoline park structures, including frames, mats, and padding, must meet specific safety standards set by relevant authorities or industry organizations.
 Regular inspections and maintenance of equipment and facilities are required to ensure they remain in safe condition.